 When you are trading the stock market, it’s important to keep up to date on what is happening in the market and the stocks that you are trading.

 This is because any major company-specific news or economic news can result in sudden big price movement.

 And you don’t want to get caught off guard.

-Of all the four trading software, only TrendSpider provides a live stream of latest news from Benzinga.
+Of all the four trading software, only TrendSpider provides a live stream of the latest news from Benzinga.